aattea14/latin102/quiz2.md

 Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
-Eurytion, whose brothers were centaurs, was expected to marry Deianira. whose- qui ❌ cuius ?
+Eurytion, whose brothers were centaurs, was expected to marry Deianira. whose- cuius the brothers- masculine plural genitive because we are referring to brothers of Eurytion,
-Eurytion- masculine singular  ❌ nominative because he is the subject of the sentence  ❌

 Nessus tried to rape Deianira.
 Hercules killed Nessus.
-Nessus, who Hercules killed, tried to rape Deianira. who- qui ❌
+Nessus, who Hercules killed, tried to rape Deianira. who- quem
-Nessus- masculine singular ❌
+Nessus- masculine singular
-nominative because he is the subject  ❌
+accusative because direct object

 Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
-Nessus gave Deianira a vial of blood of which Hercules was poisoned by. ❌ *Not English.* of which- cui ❌ vial of blood- singular, n dative because it is the indirect object  ❌
+Nessus gave Deianira a vial of blood by which Hercules was poisoned. by which- quo vial of blood- singular, n ablative because it referring to the instrument of means

 In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
-In Egypt, Hercules killed the priest Busiris, who regularly sacrificed foreigners. who- quem ❌
+In Egypt, Hercules killed the priest Busiris, who regularly sacrificed foreigners. who- qui
 Busiris- masculine singular
-he is the direct object of the sentence- accusative ❌
+Busiris is the subject of that clause so he is the nominative

 Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
-Prometheus' heart was devoured by an eagle, who was shot dead by one of Hercule's arrows. ❌ who- quem eagle- masculine singular accusative because it is the direct object
+Prometheus' heart was devoured by an eagle, which Hercules shot dead with his arrows. who- quem eagle- masculine singular accusative because it is the direct object